gcetusic/fibonboncheck/README.md

     senko/ (folder containing the exact same skripta.py for django views to use) fiboncalc (the django application for returning html results of fibonacci)

 To run the program, you need to have django installed.
-Just sync the django database with "./manage.py syncdb" (it is set to use sqlite) and run the server e.g. ./manage.py runserver 8000 (or use apache or whatever).
+You can sync the django database with "./manage.py syncdb" (it is set to use sqlite) if it doesn't work without the database (it should) and run the server e.g. ./manage.py runserver 8000 (or use apache or whatever).